finbourne/lusid-sdk-java/sdk/docs/ScriptedTranslationApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // ScriptedTranslationApi apiInstance = apiFactory.build(ScriptedTranslationApi.class);

         ScriptedTranslationApi apiInstance = ApiFactoryBuilder.build(fileName).build(ScriptedTranslationApi.class);
         TranslateEntitiesInlinedRequest translateEntitiesInlinedRequest = new TranslateEntitiesInlinedRequest(); // TranslateEntitiesInlinedRequest | The entities to translate, along with the script to use and an optional schema for validation. try {
+            // uncomment the below to set overrides at the request level
+            // TranslateEntitiesResponse result = apiInstance.translateEntitiesInlined(translateEntitiesInlinedRequest).execute(opts);

             TranslateEntitiesResponse result = apiInstance.translateEntitiesInlined(translateEntitiesInlinedRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {